-f) Remedial Actions, including:
+f.
+Remedial Actions, including:

 - i.
-Ensuring that senior management, in a timely manner, take the necessary corrective actions to address the deficiencies identified and the recommendations of internal and external auditors and that progress of the necessary corrective actions are reported to the Board; and - ii.
+Ensuring that senior management, in a timely manner, take the necessary corrective actions to address the deficiencies identified and the recommendations of internal and external auditors and that progress on the necessary corrective actions are reported to the Board; and - ii.
 Addressing control weaknesses, non-compliance with policies, laws and regulations and other problems identified by the internal and external auditors.

-6. COMPOSITION AND POWERS OF THE AUDIT COMMITTEE
+COMPOSITION AND POWERS OF THE AUDIT COMMITTEE

-6.1 The Audit Committee can more effectively fulfil its oversight responsibilities when a majority of the members are independent.
-The size of the Committee should vary according to the size, complexity and risk profile of the SFI, but should ideally comprise a
+19. The Audit Committee can more effectively fulfil its oversight responsibilities when a majority of the members are independent.
+The size of the Committee should vary according to the size, complexity and risk profile of the SFI, but should ideally comprise a minimum of three directors, with independent directors forming the majority.
+The Board should review the composition of the Audit Committee annually.

-- minimum of three directors, with independent directors forming the majority.
-The Board should review the composition of the Audit Committee annually. - As is good practice, an Independent Non-Executive Director with relevant experience must chair the Audit Committee.
-The Chairperson, with the assistance of the Corporate Secretary, is responsible for developing the Committee's agenda, directing the flow of business at Committee meetings, and maintaining open lines of communication between members of the Committee, senior management and internal and external auditors. - 6.3 The Committee must maintain and approve the minutes of all meetings. - 6.4 Each member of the Audit Committee should have the competency to interpret and analyse financial statements and reports, and therefore, should have experience in Banking, Finance, Accounting or other related field at a management level.
-At least one member must have a background in finance, auditing, accounting or related financial management expertise. - 6.5 There should be continuous professional development for members of the Audit Committee to keep abreast with developments in the industry, in particular, control and reporting requirements. - 6.6 The Audit Committee, via the internal auditor, must have access to all data, personnel, systems and records and may order an investigation into irregularities disclosed in accounts, audits or other data generated by the activity. - 6.7 To ensure efficiency and transparency of the Audit Committee, the Head of Internal Audit, senior management and the external auditor should not attend regular meetings of the Committee.
-Attendance of those persons should only be by invitation from the Audit Committee. - 6.8 The Audit Committee should meet at least once each quarter.
+- 20. As is good practice, an Independent Non-Executive Director with relevant experience must chair the Audit Committee.
+The Chairperson, with the assistance of the Corporate Secretary, is responsible for developing the Committee's agenda, directing the flow of business at Committee meetings, and maintaining open lines of communication between members of the Committee, senior management and internal and external auditors. - 21.
+The Committee must maintain and approve the minutes of all meetings. - 22.
+Each member of the Audit Committee should have the competency to interpret and analyse financial statements and reports, and therefore, should have experience in Banking, Finance, Accounting, Technology or other related field at a management level.
+At least one member must have a background in finance, auditing, accounting or related financial management expertise. - 23.
+There should be continuous professional development for members of the Audit Committee to keep abreast with developments in the industry, in particular, control and reporting requirements. - 24.
+The Audit Committee, via the internal auditor, must have access to all data, personnel, systems and records and may order an investigation into irregularities disclosed in accounts, audits or other data generated by the activity. - 25.
+To ensure efficiency and transparency of the Audit Committee, the Head of Internal Audit, senior management and the external auditor should not attend all meetings of the Committee.
+Attendance of those persons should only be by invitation from the Audit Committee. - 26.
+The Audit Committee should meet at least once each quarter.

-7. THE INTERNAL AUDIT CHARTER
+THE INTERNAL AUDIT CHARTER5

-- 7.1 SFIs must have an Internal Audit Charter that documents the purpose, scope, authority and responsibilities of the internal audit function. - 7.2 The Charter should be approved by the Board via the Audit Committee and reviewed at least annually by the Head of Internal Audit to ensure that the Committee is operating effectively and fulfilling its functions.
-The Charter should be available to all internal audit stakeholders of the SFI. - 7.3 At a minimum, the Internal Audit Charter should establish:
+- 27. SFIs must have an Internal Audit Charter that documents the purpose, scope, authority and responsibilities of the internal audit function. - 28.
+The Charter should be approved by the Board via the Audit Committee and reviewed periodically6 by the Head of Internal Audit to ensure that the Committee is operating effectively and fulfilling its functions.
+The Charter should be available to all internal audit stakeholders of the SFI.